Sonoma–Marin Area Rail Transit: 2020–22 operational changes

-SMART initiated a schedule with 8 weekday round trips and no weekend service amid the COVID-19 pandemic.
-The agency planned to only resume 13 round trips on weekdays in an effort to lower costs with reduced ridership and an uncertain tax base.
-In May 2021, service increased to 13 weekday round trips and 6 Saturday round trips.
-In September 2021, after receiving $3.2 million in federal stimulus funds, SMART indicated it would restore pre-pandemic schedules in 2022.
+During the COVID-19 pandemic, SMART reduced its schedule to 8 weekday round trips with no weekend service.
+In May 2021, service increased to 13 weekday and 6 Saturday round trips.
+Backed by $3.2 million in federal stimulus funds, the agency restored pre-pandemic schedules in 2022.

-In May 2020, the agency acquired control of freight operations along the line from the Northwestern Pacific Railroad.
-The $4 million purchase of rolling stock, track rights, and other properties was funded by the state.
-The agency took ownership of freight operations and 21 miles of trackage north of Healdsburg in July 2021.
+In May 2020, SMART acquired control of freight operations from the Northwestern Pacific Railroad.
+The state funded the $4 million purchase of rolling stock, track rights, and related properties.
+The agency took full ownership of freight operations and 21 mi of trackage north of Healdsburg in July 2021.
 Sunday service resumed on May 1, 2022.